-Whilst Lawyers understand how to put the matter in front of a judge they do not fully understand the process of how an adjudicator will view the evidence.
+Whilst Lawyers understand how to put the matter in front of a judge or Tribunal Member, they do not fully understand the process of how an adjudicator will view the evidence.
 This is where my skills and intuition help.
-You and I will logically create a document that the Adjudicator can understand without just referring to the ACT clauses on their own and this has worked for me gaining 100% track record to date.
+You and I will logically create a document that the Adjudicator can understand without just referring to the SOPA ACT clauses on their own.
+This has worked for me gaining 100% track record to date.
 I have great confidence in serving the evidence that commenced from a Payment Claim to A nominated Authority (ANA) who determines the outcomes.
 The ANA looks at each case handed in,and determines the skill level of the adjudicator that would best suit the case to determine the outcome of the matter.

-Without a Contract, payment is due after 10 Business days once the invoice has been presented and leaving one days grace period for receipt of that invoice by Fax, Email or post.
+Without a Contract, payment is due after 10 Business days once the invoice has been presented and leaving one day’s grace period for receipt of that invoice by Fax, Email or post.
 This invoice is known as a Payment Claim.
 Unless a Payment Schedule is issued disputing the amount of the claim and why it has not been paid, then the claim is pretty much going to be found to be owed.

-This is a very time sensitive system which must be abided by or you have to start the process all over again.
-I can help in picking the right time frame to seek remuneration for services under a construction head contractor.
+This is a very time sensitive system which must be abided by, or you must start the process all over again.

-If the invoice and payment issue is successful in its entirety then the Adjudicator will also award the costs of the application to the Payee/ Applicant or vice versa.
-It pays if the adjudicator is an independent adjudicator.
+If the invoice and payment issue is successful in its entirety, then the Adjudicator will also award the costs of the application to the Payee/ Applicant or vice versa and including interest.

 Appeals can only be heard in the Supreme Court, only if it is found that the Adjudicator acted outside of the parameters of the legislation or got a part of the legislation wrong in his decision.